Equality Duty

 Success Criteria |

-Disadvantaged pupils will have access to range of extra-curricular sporting activities. |
+Disadvantaged pupils will have access to range of extra-curricular sporting activities at school. |